helloSystem/docs/user/components/preferences/sharing.md

 ## Screen Sharing

-Check the __Screen Sharing__ checkbox to make your computer accessible through VNC over ssh and advertise it on the network.
+Check the __Screen Sharing__ checkbox to make the screen of your computer accessible through VNC over ssh and advertise it on the network.
+This allows another user who has an account on your computer to view the screen, and to control the computer as if they were sitting in front of it.
+This can be helpful, e.g., for getting help from colleagues.
 The __Screen Sharing__ checkbox will automatically be unchecked when the computer is restarted or after a connection has been made and has ended.

 ## Accessing the screen of remote computers